knobo/cl-sysinfo/README.md

 # sysinfo
 ### _Knut Olav Bøhmer <bohmer@gmail.com>_

-This is a project is a cffi wrapper for the sysinfo systemcall
+This is a project is a cffi wrapper for the sysinfo(2) syscall

 ## License